X2Y2-io/x2y2-sdk/README.md

 This SDK is a JavaScript library for buying and selling on X2Y2, so you don't need to interact with the X2Y2 API and smart contracts directly.

-If you want to `GET` existings orders, offers, events, and contracts from X2Y2, call the API directly per [the documentation](https://docs.x2y2.io/developers/api).
+If you want to get information about existings orders, offers, events, and contracts on X2Y2, [call the API directly](https://docs.x2y2.io/developers/api).

 ## Getting Started